FreshRSS/FreshRSS/Docker/README.md

 * `COPY_LOG_TO_SYSLOG`: (default is `On`) Copy all the logs to syslog
 * `COPY_SYSLOG_TO_STDERR`: (default is `On`) Copy syslog to Standard Error so that it is visible in docker logs
 * `LISTEN`: (default is `0.0.0.0:80`) Modifies the internal Apache listening port, e.g. `0.0.0.0:8080` (for advanced users; useful for [Docker host networking](https://docs.docker.com/network/host/))
 * `FRESHRSS_INSTALL`: automatically pass arguments to command line `cli/do-install.php` (for advanced users; see example in Docker Compose section).
-Only executed at the very first run (so far), so if you make any change, you need to delete your `freshrss` service, `freshrss-data` volume, before running again.
+Only executed at the very first run (so far), so if you make any change, you need to delete your `freshrss` service, `freshrss_data` volume, before running again.
 * `FRESHRSS_USER`: automatically pass arguments to command line `cli/create-user.php` (for advanced users; see example in Docker Compose section).
-Only executed at the very first run (so far), so if you make any change, you need to delete your `freshrss` service, `freshrss-data` volume, before running again.
+Only executed at the very first run (so far), so if you make any change, you need to delete your `freshrss` service, `freshrss_data` volume, before running again.

 ## How to update